knishina/World_Series_Prediction/README.md

 # World_Series_Prediction

 ### Summary.
 This project is a component of the [Final Project](https://knishina.github.io/Final_Project/).
-In this section, it contains all components of data munging, analysis, and predictive modeling.
-To access the the World Series section of the project: https://knishina.github.io/World_Series_Prediction/ .
+The purpose of this project is to build a model to predict the winner of the 2018 World Series.
+The data was obtained through Kaggle.
+The following modules were used analyze/visualize and build a predictive model: `pandas, numpy` for data munging, `Plotly` for visualization, `sklearn` for model building, and `HTML/CSS/Bootstrap, JavaScript` for front end.

 ### Contents.
 There are eight folders in this directory.
 Below are the file names and a brief description of its contents.